adam-p/yesterday-i-learned/random.md

 * [Janissaries](http://en.wikipedia.org/wiki/Janissaries#Revolts_and_disbandment) are Christian slaves in the Ottoman empire.
 They were subject to multiple types of abuse before gaining enough attention to be taken seriously.
 * Boxxy (Catie Wayne) [does a video show now](http://youtube.com/watch?v=4gw6QnYx5-M).
 She got slightly less annoying.
 * "Heck" came from **HE**ll and fu**CK**.
+* *Separate* is pronounced SEP-a-rate as a verb and SEP-rate as an adjective.

 [ansible]: https://galaxy.ansible.com/intro
 [autos]: https://ca.autos.yahoo.com/news/the-car-colours-bird-droppings-love-most-143754680.html